 8. Choose Allergen-Unfriendly Fabrics

 Allergens could be permeating your bedding and wreaking havoc on your health.
 Some materials and fabrics are prone to harbor allergens, moisture, bacteria, and dust mites.
 Down, for example, is one such material that should be avoided.
-It’s highly allergenic and the treatment to animals to create down is downright inhumane.
+It’s highly allergenic and the treatment of animals to create down is downright inhumane.
 Opt instead for wool, which naturally wicks away moisture and acts as a natural flame retardant as well as natural (not synthetic) latex, which is inherently resistant to dust mites.

 9. Bare It on the Floor